-A. Maintain appropriate checks and balances for all financial transactions.

-- 1. The Administrative and Finance Officer maintains the books with the Fire Chief monthly reviewing all accounts, bills and balances to ensure no one person controls the finances. - 2.
-The Board of Fire Commissioners approves all bills to be paid monthly based on the established budget to ensure the District stays within budget.
+- A. Retain Members to save on initial training, outfitting and HR costs. - 1.
+Refer to Strategic Priority 1 for cost savings. - B. Maintain appropriate checks and balances for all financial transactions. - 1.
+The Administrative and Finance Officer maintains the books with the Fire Chief monthly reviewing all accounts, bills and balances to ensure no one person controls the finances. - 2.
+The Board of Fire Commissioners approves all bills to be paid monthly based on the established budget to ensure the District stays within budget. - Quarterly analyze the budget for over and under expenses, provide budget information and training to Officers to raise overall member awareness of the budget.

-B. Every three years provide the Washington State Auditor's Office all information for a complete audit.
+C. Every three years provide the Washington State Auditor's Office all information for a complete audit.

 - 1. Make appropriate changes to business practices prior to an audit based on suggestions/findings from other fire department audits in the state. - 2.
+Consider a financial audit to improve the District's borrowing capabilities. - 3.
 Hold an exit interview post audit to understand all accounting practices are within state guidelines.

-C. Partner with public agencies to generate revenue and save taxpayer dollars.
+D. Partner with public agencies to generate revenue and save taxpayer dollars.